-They were proposed by the Minister of Conservation and the Minister for Oceans and Fisheries.
+The protection was proposed by the Minister of Conservation and the Minister for Oceans and Fisheries.

 The marine protection proposals included:

-12 High Protection Areas (HPAs): These will protect and enhance marine communities, ecosystems, and habitats.
+12 high protection areas (HPAs): These will protect and enhance marine communities, ecosystems, and habitats.
 HPAs will provide for the expression of customary practices by mana whenua.
 This means customary practices can continue in HPAs, through existing regulatory arrangements, in a way that is consistent with the area’s biodiversity objectives.

-5 Seafloor Protection Areas: These areas will protect sensitive sea floor habitats.
+5 seafloor protection areas: These areas will protect sensitive sea floor habitats.
 They will do this by prohibiting activities that damage or disturb the seafloor, like bottom trawling and mining.
 But they will still allow for activities that do not conflict with seafloor protection objectives.
 Such as fishing that does not use bottom-contact methods, snorkelling, and kayaking.

-More information on the above proposals can be found in our information document and on pages 60 - 61 of Revitalising the Gulf (PDF, 4,798K).
+More information on pages 60 - 61 of Revitalising the Gulf (PDF, 4,798K).

-Potential impact on commerical fishers
+Potential economic impact on fishers